 The characters for "palace" and "south" are scratched into the white glaze on the vessel's shoulder, suggesting that it was once kept in a specific location in a palace.

-Appreciated for its strong profile, brilliant blue color, and firm delineation of the decorative patterns, this jar is a classic example of Yuan dynasty blue-andwhite ware.
+Appreciated for its strong profile, brilliant blue color, and firm delineation of the decorative patterns, this jar is a classic example of Yuan dynasty blue-and-white ware.
 This type of ware was produced no later than 1330s for both domestic use (the court and common people alike) and overseas trade.
 This example testifies to the transmission of artistic ideas and techniques between China and the rest of the great Mongol Empire as a result of trade.
 The cobalt that was used as blue colorant for underglaze decoration was imported from Iran, likely from Kashan.
 The band of cloud-collar motifs with phoenixes set against floral grounds, as shown here, is an artistic vocabulary that can also be found in Iranian decorative arts of the Ilkhanid period (1256–1353).

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.